-An important identifying assumption is unconfoundedness; it must be true that after controlling for observed covariates (unit fixed effects), average emission rates for the treatment groups and the control group would have followed parallel trends absent the intervention.
-Figure 3 shows the average SO_2 emissions trends for each of the three groups in the years before the CAIR SO_2 program was announced in 2005.
+β_1 is the "differential effect" of the announcement of CAIR for plants exposed to additional policy uncertainty.
+In order to consistently estimate the differential effect, several assumptions must hold.23 First, recall that units belong to one of three different groups: (1) units that were included in CAIR but were not in a "challenger" states (treatment 1), (2) units that were included in CAIR but were located in a "challenger" state (treatment 2), and (3) units that were not included in CAIR (control group).
+To identify the differential effect between (1) and (2) it must be true that after controlling for observed covariates (unit fixed effects), average emission rates of units that received either "treatment 1" or "treatment 2" would have followed parallel trends relative to the control group absent the intervention.
+More specifically, the trends in average emissions for each these groups must have had equal slopes in the case that CAIR was never announced.
+This is the standard unconfoundedness assumption.
+Figure 4 shows the average SO2 emissions trends for each of the three groups in the years before the CAIR SO2 program was announced in 2005.
 A visual inspection shows no systematic deviation in the slopes of the trend lines between the groups.
 Furthermore, the trends had been nearly flat for each of the groups during the four years before the policy was announced.
-There is a decrease in emission rates for each of the groups at the end of the 1990s.
+Identifying the differential effect also requires an additional unconfoundedness assumption.
+We require that units in the "treatment 2" group would have behaved the same on average as "treatment 1" units in the case that they had instead received "treatment 1".
+In particular, if CAIR was introduced but there was no challenge by the border states, we require that plants in the "challenger" states would have made the same average emissions reductions as plants in other CAIR states (after controlling for observable unit characteristics).
+This is assumption is not directly testable but there is indirect evidence that it is likely to hold.
+In Figure 4, there is a decrease in emission rates for each of the groups at the end of the 1990s.
 This decrease was the result of compliance with Phase 2 of the Acid Rain Program.
-As an indirect test of the unconfoundedness assumption, I estimate the DID model (4) with the pre-period as 1996-1999, and the post-period as 2000-2001.
+As an indirect test of the second unconfoundedness assumption, I estimate the DID model (4) with the pre-period as 1996-1999, and the post-period as 2000-2001.
 The results of these regressions can be found in Panel A of Table 8 of the appendix.
-In all specifications, I fail to reject the null hypothesis that $\beta_1 = 0$.
+In all specifications of these falsification tests, I fail to reject the null hypothesis that $\beta_1 = 0$.
 The point estimates are also small in magnitude.
 Panel B of Table 8 of the appendix presents regressions with the dependent variable as a binary choice to install a scrubber.
-I
+I also fail to reject the null hypothesis that units in Texas, Florida, and Minnesota were equally likely to install scrubbers to comply with the Acid Rain Program Phase 2 relative to other CAIR states.
+This exercise provides evidence that units in Texas, Florida, and Minnesota were not systematically different from units in other CAIR states when complying with previous SO2 regulations.

-$^{^{17}}$ I use SO2 per MMBtu instead of SO2 per MWH because gross output data is missing for some units in the sample.
+$^{^{22}}$ I use SO2 per MMBtu instead of SO2 per MWH because gross output data is missing for some units in the sample.
 As a robustness check I also run the model with SO2 per MWH and annual SO2 emissions (tons) as the outcome variable.